 - Women that have seen their muscles and skin stretch due to pregnancy, especially twins

-Dr. Barrett usually advises patients to pursue surgery after they have met their weight loss goals or when that are finished having children.
-Both weight gain and pregnancy can interfere with the results of this procedure.
-If you add pounds or become pregnant, you may need additional treatments or surgery to restore your positive results.
+Dr. Barrett usually advises patients to pursue surgery after they have met their weight loss goals or when they are finished having children, as both weight gain and pregnancy can interfere with the results of this procedure, making it necessary for additional treatments or surgery to restore your positive results.

 Choosing a Tummy Tuck Surgeon

 A tummy tuck is considered more extensive surgery than other cosmetic procedures, so selecting the right plastic surgeon is critical to ensuring a safe procedure and an optimal outcome.
 Board-certification is just the start of your selection process.
-You also want a surgeon that has advanced techniques in scar management since the incision used for a tummy tuck is often significant, and you want to ensure it heals well.
+You’ll also want a surgeon that has advanced techniques in scar management to ensure the incision heals well, since the incision used for a tummy tuck is often significant.
 Finally, you want a surgeon that will take the time to explain every aspect of the procedure, so you feel comfortable and confident in your decision when the day of your surgery arrives.
-Dr. Barrett fits the bill in all these areas, to provide you with the highest level of care and beautiful results.
+Dr. Barrett fits the bill in all these areas and provides you with the highest level of care and beautiful results.